5 Misconceptions About the Solo Parent ID

 - Birth certificate of your child or children

-- Barangay certificate proving that you are a single parent (free of charge)
+- Barangay certificate of solo parent proving that you are a single parent (free of charge)

-- An affidavit stating the circumstances for becoming a solo parent (free of charge in the municipal hall)
+- An affidavit of circumstances of being solo parent (free of charge in the municipal hall)

 - Supporting documents: